39. Bristol, North Somerset and South Gloucestershire

 Changes across the area

-In June 2017 the HSJ reported on discussions between NHS Improvement and NHS England on what certain STP areas will be required to do to enable them to spend less money and remain within a budget known as a 'control total' for 2017/18.
-The target areas include Bath & North East Somerset.
+In June 2017 the HSJ reported on discussions between NHS Improvement and NHS England on what certain high-spending CCG areas will be required to do to enable them to spend less money and remain within a budget known as a 'control total' for 2017/18 under the 'capped expenditure process' or CEP.
+The 14 target areas include Bristol, South Gloucestershire and North Somerset.
 The measures under discussion include the following:

 - Limiting the number of operations carried out by non-NHS providers so the funding stays within the NHS.
 Considerations differ between areas but include both limiting patients’ choice of providers, and reducing work which is outsourced by NHS trusts.
 In some cases it would require the NHS to find the capacity to carry out more operations.